Blogging At Hashnode

 Let's say we are transported to the flash universe. and in that world, the rule is that after writing your article about a programming concept you understand now.
 It would travel back in time to your past self who didn't understand that programming concept 😏.

 Now I want you to imagine this whenever you start writing. this way it would be way easier to always have your readers in mind.

 If after writing you don't see your past self in the flash world understanding it, then please restructure it again, always have your past self in mind who didn't understand this concept that you are now a pro in when writing.

 "it is the ultimate luxury to combine passion and contribution. it's also a very clear path to happiness'" - Sheryl Sandbreg

-A Personal Story 👦After the Easter holidays. i started the hashnode's #2Articles1Week challenge. to solidify my technical writing skills. after publishing for the first week, it became increasingly difficult for me to keep writing articles with my usual passion of sharing what I know. so I started writing just to publish more articles. not for my love and passion of helping and explaining concepts to people. but just to increase the number of articles I had and win the challenge 😞.
+After the Easter holidays.
+I started the hashnode's #2Articles1Week challenge in an attempt to solidify my technical writing skills.
+After publishing for the first week, it became increasingly difficult for me to keep writing articles with my usual passion of sharing what I know.
+So I started writing just to publish more articles.
+Not for my love and passion for helping and explaining concepts to people.
+But just to increase the number of articles I had and win the challenge 😞.

 In summary, It's been an educative experience for me.
 I started earning a little, discovered a few more ways to make extra bucks, all while doing what I love - helping people understand some programming concepts 😊 and meeting some amazing creators.